AndydeCleyre/essex/README.rst

     pip install -r requirements.txt
     # Create a wheel and source distribution in dist/
     flit build
-    # Create a wheel and source distribution in dist/ AND upload to PyPi:
+    # Create a wheel and source distribution in dist/ AND upload to PyPI:
     flit publish